The Purpose, Evolution, Challenges, and Functions of a PMO

 Project Management Challenges

-There are a number challenges that an effective PMO can address:
+There are a number of challenges that an effective PMO can address:

 - Project mission and tasks are poorly defined.